cryinkfly/Estlcam-for-Linux/README.md

   <p><strong>Important:</strong> Make sure to download the latest version of Estlcam.
 The link to the latest version can be found on the <a href="https://www.estlcam.de">official Estlcam website.</a></p>

   <h3>Step 3: Add User to Dialout Group (for device access)</h3>
-  To allow access to devices like serial ports (for CNC machines or 3D printers), you need to add your user to the **dialout** group.
-This grants the necessary permissions to interact with these devices.
+  <p>To allow access to devices like serial ports (for CNC machines or 3D printers), you need to add your user to the **dialout** group.
+This grants the necessary permissions to interact with these devices.</p>

   Run the following command to add your user to the **dialout** group:
   <pre>